49-Day Pratyabhijna Retreat

 The Refugio will provide sheets, towels, and toilet paper.
 Retreat participants should bring toiletries.
 New sheets and towels will be provided once per week.
-If you have additional laundry, the Refugio offers a weekly cleaning service for a nominal fee.
+If you have additional laundry, the Refugio offers a weekly cleaning service for a fee.

 You will stay warm by using the fireplace in your cabin and dressing appropriately for the climate.

 You will be responsible for making your nightly fire (before the retreat begins, you will receive instructions on how to make a fire).
 A box of firewood and ocote resin kindling (a helpful natural fire starter) will be left outside the door of your cabin every day.
 If you have any problems starting your fire, you will be able to give a signal to the staff and they will assist you in a way that will allow you to maintain solitude.